jacobkap/crimebythenumbers/docs/hotspot-maps.md

 However, there are significant flaws with these kinds of maps.
 As we'll see during this lesson, minor changes to how we make the maps can cause significant differences in interpretation.
 For example, determining the size of the clusters that make up the hotspots can make it seem like there are much larger or smaller areas with hotspots than there actually are.
 These clusters are also drawn fairly arbitrarily, without taking into account context such as neighborhoods (In Chapter \@ref(choropleth-maps) we'll make maps that try to account for these types of areas).
 This makes it more difficult to interpret because even though maps give us the context of location, it can combine different areas in an arbitrary way.
 We'll explore these issues in more detail throughout the lesson but keep in mind these risks as you make your own hotspot maps.

 Here, we will make hotspot maps using data on suicides in San Francisco between 2003 and 2017.
 First we need to read the data, which is called "san_francisco_suicide_2003_2017.csv".
-We can cause the object we make *suicide*.
+We can name the object we make *suicide*.

 ```r